 The Company principally operates as a holding company and was formed to hold the equity investment in Amey Highways Lighting (Wakefield) Limited.
+Amey Highways Lighting (Wakefield) Limited is a company which is principally engaged in the performance of a PFI contract with The City of Wakefield Metropolitan District Council for the design, installation, refurbishment and maintenance of certain street lighting.
 Financial close was reached on 23 December 2003.
 The concession period is 25 years finishing in 2028.
 The completion certificate for the construction works was received on 17 December 2008, and £2.4m of subordinated debt was injected into the project on this date.

-There have not been any significant changes in the Company's principal activities in the year under review.
+There have not been any significant changes in the Group's principal activities in the year under review.